-Ahoy, mateys!
+Ahoy, ye scurvy sea dogs!
 This band shirt design for my former rock band Analog Apostles is one of my favorites.
 I created this two color screen printed art before we loaded up our van and left for our Summer 2014 tour of the USA.
 These eery shirts were instantly hot sellers.
 Several years after they were pressed, I still see them around town here in Lexington on occasion.
-Let’s plunge 20,000 leagues into the sea and talk about the thought and work that went into this band apparel design.
+I love being a band merch artist and creating musician shirt art!
+We’re going to plunge 20,000 leagues into the sea and talk about the thought and work that went into this band apparel design.

 Band Shirt Design – limited inks for apparel printing on a budget

 Everybody loves to wear a good black band shirt.
 I know I do, at least.
-Seriously, I have probably filled half of my t-shirt drawer with black apparel.
+Seriously, I have probably filled half of my t-shirt drawer with black apparel featuring musician shirt art.
 Mostly for my clients’ budgetary reasons, my shirt designs usually feature only one or two screen printed ink colors.
 Also, black is the most popular shirt color.
 Many shirt printing businesses offer special discounts on them.
 I can still make a big impact, even though I am not drawing from a large color palette.

-Deep sea themed band shirt design for Kentucky indie rock group
+Deep sea themed band shirt design for a Kentucky indie rock group

 The chilling deep sea diver bust is up front wearing a vintage style diving helmet.
 I feel that this element adds to the mystery of the overall design.
 Who or what could be lurking behind the mask?
 The unknown figure in the foreground makes for an unsettling and potentially dangerous focal point.
 How spooky is that?